When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Don’t be fooled by the cheaper price though.
-The Nuride may have cheaper components and only 9 gears, but unless you’re planning on tackling some really tough terrain, this e-bike will be more than capable enough.
+The Nuride may have cheaper components and only 9 gears, but unless you’re planning on tackling some tough terrain, this e-bike will be more than capable enough.
 For leisure riding, bikepacking and touring, the Cube would be an excellent choice – there’s enough battery range for long days in the saddle and the Shimano components will stand up well enough to take on an epic ride like King Alfred’s Way.

-The Cube Nuride Hybrid Performance 625 Allroad doesn’t really bring anything new to the table.
+The Cube Nuride Hybrid Performance 625 Allroad doesn’t bring anything new to the table.
 The frame is nearly 2 years old now and all the components are tried and tested.
-What this does have is the latest Bosch Performance Line motor with updated 2021 / 2022 firmware and that excellent e-MTB mode.
+What this does have are the latest Bosch Performance Line motor with updated 2021 / 2022 firmware and that excellent e-MTB mode.
 The battery has also been around for a couple of years now but will give more than enough range for most riders.

 One of the big plus points of this e-bike is the price.
 It’s getting increasingly difficult to find a decent electric bike for less than £2000, and this one comes in at £2699, which considering the specification, warranty and the Cube brand is pretty good value for money.